 the lost ones

-Installative Concert Performance (Performance / Musicians / Live-Video / Live Electronics)
+Performance / Musicians / Live-Video / Live Electronics

-The lost ones is an installative concert performance, a hybrid of music / sound / movement / video and tries an aesthetic transposition of a short prose text by Samuel Beckett (1970, orig.
+The lost ones is a concert performance, a hybrid of music / sound / movement / video and tries an aesthetic transposition of a short prose text by Samuel Beckett (1970, orig.
 Le dépeupleur, dt.
 Der Verwaiser or in the English translation The lost ones).

 In this short prose text, "the narrator" describes a dystopian social space, the barren interior of a cone, filled with busy, ambitious but also rigid "bodies", with clear rules and hierarchical processes - one could very simply speak of an allegory that shows in a strong condensed and abstract form the absurdity of a late (post-) capitalist world.